mahmoudashraf01/mahmoudashraf01/README.md

 - 🏢 I'm flutter developer.
 - 👨‍💻 I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience in C#, C++, OS fundamentals, Data structures, Algorithms, OOP, Solid presiples, Design paterns, Dart, flutter
-- Developing GenAI applications integrating with Gemini & OpenAI services.
+- Developing GenAI applications integrating with Gemini & OpenAI services.<br>
--⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
--⚡ Developing GenAI applications integrating with Gemini & OpenAI services.
 -⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.